luxedo/asteroids-almost-from-scratch/README.md

 The game is based in `html5 canvas`, `CSS` and `ES6 javascript`.
 No extra libraries or engines will be used.

 Since I've already worked on a project to reproduce [spacewar-almost-from-scratch](https://armlessjohn404.github.io/spacewar-almost-from-scratch/), I'll be using much of it in here.
+If you want to see how it was done, check it out on [GitHub](https://github.com/ArmlessJohn404/spacewar-almost-from-scratch).

 ## GOALS
 * ~~Add `LICENSE.md` and `README.md~~